 Learn to code by actually coding

-We believe that in order to learn coding one has to actually code.
-Person has to make mistakes and learn from it.
+We believe that in order to learn coding, one has to write a lot of code.
+The person has to make mistakes and learn from them.
 BigBinary Academy is designed to have lots of interactive coding sessions.

 Why build BigBinary Academy?

-That's a question we have asked ourselves a number of times.
-The Internet is filled with educational content then why create a new site.
+That's a question we have asked ourselves several times.
+The internet is filled with educational content then why create a new site.

-The simple answer is that we are not happy with what we see out there.
+The answer is simple - we are not happy with what we see out there.
 Sometimes we are not happy with the content itself.
 Sometimes we are not happy with "how" the content is presented and sometimes we are not happy with the "pricing".

 We often find that the current learning materials are very pedantic.
-Rather than engaging the students the content follows a style that is very boring to the students.
-Let's take a concrete an example.
+Rather than engaging the students, the content follows a style that is very boring to them.

 What's wrong is that someone who does not know "what is a database" or "what is a table" would not know anything about "database" or "table" by reading about it.
 That's why we directly jump into building a query.